jmmuller/MMVII_topo_course/presentation.md

 16  PtA  PtB  0.1 0.001 * PtB is 10cm above PtA
 \end{verbatim}

-Code \texttt{16} is a difference of height only for points with the same horizontal position!
+Warning: code \texttt{16} is a difference of height only for points with the same horizontal position!

 Use the future code \texttt{4} for generic height difference.

 Application to example 1?

+### Orientation special case

+If a station has no orientation measurements (no hz angle nor dx/dy with a significative distance), it is automatically set as a \texttt{\#FIX} station.

+It simplifies the usage of distances between points when there are no angle measurements (explicit \texttt{\#FIX} not required).

+In the future, distances measurements may exist outside of stations and then have no orientations unknowns.

 # Example 2